Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

 The URI of an object can always be parsed from a Web URL by detecting the first occurence of the string `/ddc/`.

 A Web URL identifies an object, and suggests a CDN node from which to retrieve it.
 Given such a request, a CDN node will fetch the corresponding data piece(s) from the DDC network.
-The client may also use any other CDN node of his choice, or it may use the DDC protocol by itself and fetch the data from the Cere blockchain and from storage nodes directly.
+The client may also use any other CDN node of its choice, or it may use the DDC protocol by itself and fetch the data from the Cere blockchain and from storage nodes directly.

 For usage, see the [☁ CDN API](cdn-api.md).